aHumbleCultist/FT/README.md

 # FT
 Forty-Two stuff

-This is a simple repository for all my 42 solutions.
+This is a simple learning repository for all my 42 solutions.